jkeohan/bonus_lectures/AWS/api-gateway-lambda-full-crud/api-gateway-path-params..md

 If we test the function using the lambda test we should see that it returns the values that have been assigned passed via the test.

 <img src="https://i.imgur.com/1lMlksx.png" />

+In order for Lambda to return the project data we will need the API Gateway to trigger the lambda function.
+But before we do so let's take a moment to look at how lambda keeps track of each triggered event.

 ### AWS CloudWatch Logs